HiroIshida/mohou/README.md

 When you make a new PR, one need to check that the tests passed and formatting is correct.

 ### testing
-The test for `mohou` software is 3 steps: 1) static type check by mypy, 2) unit test by pytest and 3) integration test.
+The test for `mohou` software is 3 steps: 1) static type check by mypy, 2) unit test by pytest, 3) integration test and 4) regression test.
 To running these test, you need install `mypy` and `pytest` by
 ```
 pip3 install pytest mypy  # or use --user option